taslangraham/rebasing-workshop/README.md

 git clone git@github.com:cradleapps/rebasing-workshop.git
 ```

-2. Create a new branch
+2. Checkout the `demonstrate-conflict` branch and try to rebase main.

 3. Add some commits